Article | 16.2.2022

 Sisua as a parter for Digital Citizen development

 In addition to process automation development, Sisua Digital is also an experienced partner in promoting Citizen development.
 We have trained our clients’ business professionals as UiPath experts who are able to promote automation in their own organization.
-For example, we organized Citizen Developer training for Elenia, where representatives of Elenia’s various business units received basic training in software robotics.The purpose of Elenia’s development group, names as “the robotics farm team”, is to promote digitalization of services and to improve internal operations.
+For example, we have organized Citizen Developer trainings for Elenia, where representatives of Elenia’s various business units received basic training in software robotics.The purpose of Elenia’s development group, names as “the robotics farm team”, is to promote digitalization of services and to improve internal operations.
 Elenia had noted that the scalability of current automation development would be improved if they trained RPA developers from different departments who could automate their teams’ small processes as well as increase RPA awareness within the organization.
 20 participants from different business areas were selected for the training program.
 In addition to supporting training and development, we also offer our customers the maintenance for the automation infrastructure created by the citizen developers.

 This article is based on the findings of a thesis on citizen development.
 The author herself is a civizen developer who, with the help of Excel and SAP macros, managed to automate a large part of her work and in the time saved learned more ways to develop and experiment.
 The passion for development swept her away and she set out to study towards a new career.
 The personal experience inspired to search for answers how citizen development in companies would be utilized more and how it could be implemented in a sustainable way.
 In her dissertation, she built a data bank website that contains tips for both citizen developers and those in decision-making positions in organizations on how to get started in citizen development.
 The site can be found here.

 The thesis “Empowering Citizen Development” examines the topic from the perspective of employee experience and helps to arouse ideas about how citizen development can be successful.

 Want to know how automation could benefit your company?
 Tell us about your automation needs and let’s find the right solution for your company together.